-The foundation of our practice at Advanced Bodywork & Rehabilitation (ABWR) is our training and education in medical massage and posture therapy.
+The foundation of our practice at Advanced Bodywork & Rehabilitation (ABWR) is our training and education in medical massage and posture rehabilitation therapy.

 Our treatment protocols are always designed and custom tailored to meet each client's unique health needs with the objective of effectively addressing not only the symptoms, but especially the root causes of pain and trauma.